Section 9.3: How to Plan a Successful Program

 Step 7: Final Checklist

 Simply check what you have done.
 Go through every step and make sure you have accomplished what you need to accomplish.
 The checklist should be a review of your program.
-This is the time for you to check with everyone who has agreed to do something for the program to confirm that he or she has done it or will do it.
+This is the time for you to check with everyone who has agreed to do something for the program to confirm that they have done it or will do it.

 Step 8: The Day of the Program